 Beginners through to the more knowledgeable are welcome, as are interested children over 14, accompanied by their guardian.

-The botany will make up around three quarters of time spent, although there will be ample scope to explore and tell the story of the rising ocean 200 million years ago that denoted the start of the Jurassic seas following the deserts of the Triassic.
 Botany will be done using English names learning the families with adequate Latin back up.
 You will discover, learn and hopefully ask about the many uses / notoriety of the several hundred species encountered – humour is often encountered !
-We see over 100 on the first morning !
+We identified 330 species on the 2023 course!
 I would emphasise the Plant Families approach again which is the way I learnt.
-Some marine biology will also be encountered.
+Marine biology will be encountered down low water where possible.

 The striking headland, cliff, beach woodland and moor scenery reflects the geology and geomorphology – we learn how the plants relate to the rocks grown on how the sea has influenced and shaped the habitats encountered.